sopra-fs22-group-36/screw-your-neighbor-server/doc/m2/FS22-Group-36-M2-Report.md

 ### Description of the notation

-We specify the Endpoints as follows:
+We specify the endpoints as follows:

 ### Endpoint /endpoints